sean-bailey/thingdl/README.md

 `pip3 install thingdl`

-Next, find the thing you wish to download.
-Click on the "download all files" link, and copy the url (it will end in /files)
+Next, find the thing you wish to download. ~~Click on the "download all files" link, and copy the url (it will end in /files)~~ Now the base url and the `/files` url are compatible!

 From a terminal or command prompt: